BryceCanyonCounty/bcc-stables/README.md

 #### Features

 - Buy and sell horses through the stables
-- Cash or gold may be used for payments in the menu
+- Cash and/or gold may be used for payments in the menu
 - Individual inventory for each horse
 - Shop hours may be set individually for each stable or disabled to allow the stable to remain open
 - Stable blips are colored and changeable per stable location